mchmarny/dapr-pipeline/deployment/README.md

               --generate-ssh-keys
 ```

+## Install dapr

+See instructions how to install dapr into your Kubernetes cluster [here](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-on-a-kubernetes-cluster)

 ## Component-backing services

 Assuming you have a Kubernates cluster and `kubectl` CLI configure to connect you are ready to setup the `dapr` components and their backing services:

+> This demo installs into the `default` namespace in your cluster.
+When installing into a different namespace, make sure to append the `-n <your namespace name>` to all commands below (secret, component, and deployment)

 ### State